Crypdot/iot_security/README.md

 1. Connect Raspi into the display and the GPIO extender
 2. Connect the motor to the ESC and the motor’s power cable.
-3. Solder breadboards into the jumper wires
+3. Solder breadboards into the jumper wires.
+    The pinout for the arduinos is:
+    SDA = A4
+    SCL = A5
+    VDD = 5V
+    GND = GND
-4. Attach arduinos to the breadboards and jumper wires into sensors.
+5. Attach arduinos to the breadboards and jumper wires into sensors.
-5. Attach arduinos to the RasPi with the micro USB cables.
+6. Attach arduinos to the RasPi with the micro USB cables.
-6. Attach motor to the Raspi’s GPIO extender number 13 through jumper wire.
+7. Attach motor to the Raspi’s GPIO extender number 13 through jumper wire.
-7. Plug in the RasPi’s and the display’s power cables.
+8. Plug in the RasPi’s and the display’s power cables.
-8. Plug in the motor’s power cable.
+9. Plug in the motor’s power cable.

 ## Installing the software